chef/effortless/effortless-chef-io/effortless-audit.md

    kitchen destroy
    ```

-1. Upload your profile pkg to Chef Habitat builder by running the following commands:
+1. You can now upload your profile pkg to Chef Habitat Builder by running the following commands:

    ```bash
    source results/lastbuild.env
    hab pkg upload results/$pkg_artifact
    ```

-1. To run your profile on a system, you need to install Chef Habitat services and run:
+1. To run your profile on a system, install Chef Habitat as a service and run:

    ```bash
    hab svc load <your_origin>/<your_profile_name>